How to garden organically

 References :

-3. by KT, on June 7 2007 @ 10:28 am
+June 7, 2007 at 10:28 am

 Soapy water dehydrates insects like aphids and they die.
 If you have japanese beetles you can knock them into a bowl of soapy water and it will do the same thing.
 Make sure you get the undersides of the leaves.